-Tips to Get a Clean Driving Record > > - Driving record basics
+Tips for How to Clean Your Driving Record

+- Driving record basics

 - Earning a clean record

 - 12 methods

 Load full table of contents

 To get a clean driving record, one tip is to drive safely, but it’s a little more complicated than that.
 You also need to pay tickets promptly and keep an eye on your points.

 The quality of your driving record is important because it impacts your insurance rates.
 A lousy record means that you’ll pay more for car insurance.